-The Comma-Separated Value (CSV) rendering extension renders reports as a flattened representation of data from a report in a standardized, plain-text format that is easily readable and exchangeable with many applications.
+The Comma-Separated Value (CSV) rendering output reports as a flattened representation of a report data in a plain-text format.

 When rendered using the default settings, a CSV report has the following characteristics:

 - The first record contains headers for all the columns in the report (the items' name, not value).

 - All rows have the same number of columns.

 The default field delimiter string is a comma (,).